 Would you rather just buy a bat house?
 No problem, there are lots of options.
 Just be sure that any bat house you buy is a design that is certified by Bat Conservation International.
 We can’t recommend a place to buy a house, but here is a list of a few places to get you started.

-Even though it seems like they will get too hot in Georgia, bat houses need a lot of sun.
-Your bat house should be put about 15-20 feet above the ground in full sunlight.
+Even though it seems like they will get too hot in Georgia, bat houses need sun.
+6–8 hours of morning sun is best.
+It may be beneficial to allow your bat house to get some afternoon shade, especially in the warmest parts of the state.
+Your bat house should be about 12–20 feet above the ground and should be 20–30 feet from tree lines, structures and other obstacles.
 More tips about the installing your bat house.

 Getting Bats to Move In